-O. MOVING FORWARD: STANDARDIZED UTILITY ALLOWANCES
+N. STANDARDIZED UTILITY ALLOWANCES

-For Moving Forward participants, the utility allowance will be calculated using the lesser of the voucher size or unit size.
-SDHC will set two utility schedules.
+The utility allowance will be calculated using the lesser of the voucher size or unit size.
+SDHC has set two utility schedules.
 The two schedules will provide each household responsible for tenant supplied utilities with the average allowance based upon the unit bedroom size.
 One schedule will be applied for households that have sewer/water included in the utility allowance and one for those that do not have sewer/water included.
-Standardized utility allowances will only apply to those households that are currently receiving a utility allowance, or moving to a unit where they are required to pay for utilities.
+Standardized utility allowances will only apply to those households that are currently receiving a utility allowance or moving to a unit where they are required to pay for utilities.
+SDHC will no longer provide a Utility Reimbursement Payment to a family.

-P. UTILITY ALLOWANCE AND REIMBURSEMENT PAYMENTS [24 CFR 982.153, 982.517]
+O. UTILITY ALLOWANCE AND REIMBURSEMENT PAYMENTS [24 CFR 982.153, 982.517]